-S3.8.
-Killer Question: I now realise a full answer to this question might take a long time, but please at least consider how you would go about each part and discuss it with your supervisor.
+S3.10.
+Killer Question: A full answer to this question might take a long time, but please at least consider how you would go about each part and discuss it with your supervisor.

 The sacred river Alph enters the mountainous country of Xanadu at flow rate of $F_a=160$ litres/second.
 2 km inside the border it dives over the Kubla Falls.
 The emperor builds a stately pleasure dome beside the river, half the way to the falls.
 The dome contains an enormous parabolic basin swimming pool which is fed from the river by a channel conveying $\lambda$ liters/second from the river.
 The water extraction causes the river level at the point of extraction to fall a small amount, given by $\delta=\rho\lambda$ where $\rho$ is the constant 1/32=0.03125.